Ravenesque Noire, Soprano

 Ravenesque continued with her passions for music and performance, and can now be found performing locally.
 You can often find her at her favorite kareoke bar, on the burlesque stage, and at the Black Cat Cabaret as a member of the Cabaret Choir.

 Renato Estacio-Burdick, Bass-Baritone/Countertenor, is the Artistic Director of the Black Cat Cabaret and has been active for 30+ years in productions to include one-acts, musicals, revues, operas, operettas, theater; Estacio has also been an entertainer in singing, acting, radio, and voice-over narrator, as well as show host for over 25 years.
 As Artistic Director, Estacio-Burdick is focused primarily on guiding artistic excellence, artistic growth, leadership development, and community engagement.
-Estacio-Burdick also serves as a Commissioner of Music for New Mexico, where they assist in the preservation of music in New Mexico, and was Founder and District Director for the Metropolitan Opera National Council Auditions for New Mexico during the 2015 and 2016 MONC auditions.
+Estacio-Burdick also served as a Commissioner of Music for New Mexico, where they assist in the preservation of music in New Mexico from 2014 through 2019; Estacio was Founder and District Director for the Metropolitan Opera National Council Auditions for New Mexico during the 2015 and 2016 MONC auditions.

 Estacio-Burdick is a guest judge for the NM State Fair Karaoke Competition, was President of the Southwest Arts Group from 2013 – 2016 (holding a residency at the African American Performing Arts Center), and Director of Marketing/PR for the Las Vegas Philharmonic.
 Renato was a professional casino entertainer, hosting shows and performing on stage in Broadway and Holiday Show Revues.
 Other stage credits include Masetto (Don Giovanni), Spirit 3 (Magic Flute), Marco (Gianni Schicchi), Player 4 (If Men Played Cards as Women Do), Gentleman Starkey (Peter Pan), Cowardly Lion (Wizard of Oz), Tin Woodsman (Wizard of Oz), Guardian of the Gates (Wizard of Oz), Brian Furman (Christmas Recaptured), Sir Despard Murgatroyd (Ruddigore), Luis (Gondoliers), Boysy Dunbar (War on Tatem), Epimetheus (Prometheus), Teddy (Rhiannon’s Diary), and other roles.
 Estacio conducts the choir “The Cat’s Meow” and has taught voice for 17 years.